NSMBC/Code-Mods/README.md

 # Code Mod Repo
-A public collection of code mods for anyone to us in their NSMB DS mods.
+A public collection of code mods for anyone to use in their NSMB DS mods.